simo026q/FluentSortingDotNet/README.md

 ### Custom Query Builder

 To create a custom query builder, implement the `ISortQueryBuilder` interface along with a `ISortQueryBuilderFactory` that creates the query builder.
 This will rarely be needed since the default query builder is very efficient.
-Be default the `DefaultSortQueryBuilderFactory<T>` is used to create dynamic queries and the `ExpressionSortQueryBuilder<T>` is used to create precompiled queries for the default sort parameters.
+By default the `DefaultSortQueryBuilderFactory<T>` is used to create dynamic queries and the `ExpressionSortQueryBuilder<T>` is used to create precompiled queries for the default sort parameters.

 ## Performance